 Make water a habit

-The best way to get your kids drinking more water is to make it a family practice early on, preferably from their infancy.
+The best way to get your kids drinking more water is to make it a family practice early on, preferably from infancy.
 Make water consumption a fun part of family mealtime, recreation, and physical activities.

 Build water into the entire day